14.1 Permutation and Operator Sequence

 6, 2, 1 | 5 / 1 | 5/1 - 5 | 5/1 - 5 + 5 | 5 |

-Out of all possible operator sequence, it turns out some of there are redundant when we also consider all permutations of the numbers.
+Out of all possible operator sequence, it turns out some of them are redundant when we also consider all permutations of the numbers.
 The most obvious ones are the operator sequence that starts with 5 or 6.
 To see this, note that cal(x, y, 5)

 and cal(y, x, 2)